Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 }

-Notice that it returns the GUID for the Azure AD Group object and not the name.
-This is because the backend works on GUID and not human-friendly names.
+Notice that it returns the Azure AD Group object’s GUID rather than its name.
+This is because the backend works on GUIDs rather than human-friendly names.

-Also, what if a policy has multiple assignments like the above, which is very likely.
-Our script needs to accommodate that.
+Also, if a policy has multiple assignments like the above, which is very likely, our script needs to accommodate that.

 Handling multiple assignments